 The spiritual danger of a mobile and technologically sophisticated society is restlessness and distraction.
 The noise of machines, the busy-ness of schedules, and the resulting stress of it all fill our lives with demands and endless disruption.

 Stop everything at some point in your day today, even for a few moments.
 Do nothing.
 Listen.
+Smell.
 Feel.
+Sense.
 Really see what is happening around you.
 Relate to others with a pure heart, no strings attached.
 Live as if this moment was all there is for you.

 In that “place” of spiritual presence you will find God.
 Lift up your heart and mind and thank Him for all His gifts.
 Open your soul to receive the graces He holds out for you.